Attorneys Want Names of Oakland Officers Who Botched Sex Inquiries

 Allegations that a slew of officers from departments around the Bay Area had sex with the teenage daughter of an Oakland police dispatcher came to light in September 2015 after Oakland Police Officer Brendan O’Brien killed himself and left a suicide note implicating several other Oakland officers.

-Twelve officers eventually were disciplined and four prosecuted for crimes involving the girl, who went by the name Celeste Guap, but Oakland police did not conduct a serious investigation until Judge Henderson turned it over to a federal monitor last year.
+Twelve officers eventually were disciplined and four prosecuted for crimes involving the girl, who went by the name Celeste Guap, but Oakland police did not conduct a serious investigation until Henderson turned it over to a federal monitor last year.

 Henderson put the federal monitor in charge after it became apparent that OPD’s handling of the investigation had violated a 2003 negotiated settlement agreement stemming from the Riders police-abuse scandal, which requires, among other things, that the department tell the district attorney’s office about potential crimes committed by police.
 Oakland police did not tell prosecutors about the allegations involving Guap, according to the Swanson Report.